The machine-readable AI-governance catalog.

 Contamination risk: low

-Glossary articles for terms that recur across instruments — frontier-tier, systemic risk, ASL-3, compute thresholds.
-Each concept article links to the instruments that use the term.
+Glossary articles for recurring terms — frontier-tier, systemic risk, ASL-3, compute thresholds.
+Each links to the instruments that use it.

 frontier-tier · risk class